 Exhibition of the installation

-This gave me the opportunity to see how the toilet looks like, that Ars Electronica has built for Melissa.
-A server in Berlin was sending random data to the toilet in Linz and everything worked well.
-The exhibition guards were wondering a little bit, how a village like Koulouninko with its 2000 inhabitants (as it was described in the exhibition) can survive with only 200 liters of water per day.
-But somehow everyone accepted those facts.
+This gave me for the first time the opportunity to see how the toilet looks like, remotely from Berlin.
+A server was sending random data to the toilet in Linz and everything worked well.
+The exhibition mediators were wondering a little bit, how a village like Koulouninko with its 2000 inhabitants (again, a number I just came up with) can survive with only 200 liters of water per day.
+But somehow everyone accepted those “facts”.

-A communication setup that already has proven to work, when the Austrian public radio interviewed me via Skype, was the solution for Melissa’s female voice and appearance:I was sitting in the room next to my studio.
+A communication setup that already has proven to work, when the Austrian public radio interviewed me via Skype, was the solution for Melissa’s female voice and appearance.
+I was sitting in the room next to my studio.
 On my laptop, there was running Skype.
-My headphones were connected to the Laptop and I could see and hear what’s going on in Austria.
-My voice was transmitted via microphone to the studio, where a fake Melissa actress could hear just me.
+My headphones were connected to the Laptop and I could see and hear what was going on in Austria.
+My voice was transmitted via microphone to the studio, where the Melissa actress could hear just me.
 She was repeating word by word what I said and her voice and image went back into my laptop, being sent to the exhibition in Linz.
 And well, Melissa’s skin color was achieved with a thick layer of makeup.
 The image that the organizers and exhibition visitors in Linz received, was on the borderline of believability.
-And still, Melissa was taken serious.
+But still, Melissa was treated as if she'd be taken serious.

 Ars Electronica reacted very positive on the fake – they invited me to present the project at their festival in September.
-And even if the exhibition guards were advised to explain the audience the fictional character of the installation, no one really wanted to hear that.
+And even if the exhibition mediators were advised to explain the audience the fictional character of the installation, no visitor really wanted to hear that.
 The audience mostly preferred to believe Melissa’s [fake] version.
 Even “Der Standard”, a well recognized newspaper from Vienna reported during the Ars Electronica festival about the project as if it were true.
 Months after the fake was revealed.
 It seems that some people rather prefer to believe a hoax than the more complex truth.